Zeyad-Hegazy/react-templator/README.md

 ## Usage

-To clean up a Create React App (CRA) project, navigate to your project directory and
+To clean up a Create React App (CRA) project, navigate to your project directory and run the following command:

 ```bash
 react-templator temp